I let it go on for three years. I’d feel sick or exhausted and tell myself to suck it up, be a good mom, and complete the tasks on my to-do list.

 I noted eight other times when I might have gotten bitten.
 For example, I went hiking and, twelve days later, got sick with what I thought was bronchitis, a cold, or the flu.

 As I read through the timeline, I watched my health deteriorate starting in late 2015.
 Almost as if I were reading about someone else, my heart broke for myself.
-For so long, I suffered in relative silence.
+For so long, I suffered with late-stage Lyme disease in relative silence.

 After the traumatic birth of her son, my friend Kristina Cowan battled postpartum depression.
 In When Postpartum Packs a Punch, she writes, “Suffering in silence wasn’t my style.”